damianhakert/damianhakert.github.io/source/_posts/2015-09-01-gitlab-dot-com-outage-on-2015-09-01.markdown

 filesystem that scared us with its two errors.
 This is because three years after we created it, we are outgrowing its built-in maximum size of 16 TB.
 We will run `git fsck` (Git's built-in consistency check) on each repository once we are on the new filesystem.
-Tip: if you want to know right now  if your repositories on GitLab.com are healthy, just clone them to a local machine.

 We are still in the dark about the cause of the NFS slowdowns.
 We see no spikes of any kind of web requests around the slowdowns.
 The